Rhumbix/django-request-logging/README.md

 If you set `REQUEST_LOGGING_HTTP_4XX_LOG_LEVEL=logging.INFO` they will be logged the same as normal requests.
 ### REQUEST_LOGGING_SENSITIVE_HEADERS
 The value of the headers defined in this settings will be replaced with `'*****'` to hide the sensitive information while logging.
 E.g. `REQUEST_LOGGING_SENSITIVE_HEADERS = ['HTTP_AUTHORIZATION', 'HTTP_USER_AGENT']`
+### REQUEST_NO_LOGGING_GET_RESPONSE
+By default, this is turned off.
+When turned on this will disable logging response of GET method

 ## Deploying, Etc.

 ### Maintenance

 Use `pyenv` to maintain a set of virtualenvs for 2.7 and a couple versions of Python 3.
 Make sure the `requirements-dev.txt` installs for all of them, at least until we give up on 2.7.
 At that point, update this README to let users know the last version they can use with 2.7.